Topsoil Tons ↔ Cubic Yards Calculator

 Frequently Asked Questions

 On average, one cubic yard of topsoil weighs between 1.1 and 1.4 tons, depending on moisture and compaction.
+Dry topsoil sits at the lower end; wet, dense soil pushes higher.

 Wet topsoil can weigh significantly more than dry soil, sometimes increasing total weight by 20–30%.

+Is topsoil sold by weight or volume?
 Some suppliers sell by cubic yard, while others sell by ton.
 Always confirm before ordering.

+How accurate are ton-based estimates?
 They are reliable when soil condition is considered, but adding a buffer improves accuracy.

 Final Thoughts